John Turner: 1984 federal election

-Leader of the Opposition
+Opposition leader (1984–1990)

 In 1984, Turner managed to defeat the Tory incumbent in Vancouver Quadra, Bill Clarke by 3,200 votes, a surprising result given the size of the Tory wave, and became leader of the opposition.
 He was the only Liberal MP from British Columbia, and one of only two from west of Ontario.
 The Liberals, amid their worst showing in party history and led by an unpopular Turner, were said by some pundits to be following the British Liberals into oblivion.
 Though the Liberals had not fared much better in the 1958 election, they had clearly emerged as the main opposition party back then.
 After the 1984 election, however, the NDP were not far behind with 30 seats.
 Their leader Ed Broadbent consistently outpolled Turner and even Mulroney, except in Quebec.

 The Liberals responded by using their large Senate majority, built up over years of Liberal majorities in the Commons, to stall Mulroney's legislation.
 In addition, a group of young Liberal MPs, known as the "Rat Pack", pestered Mulroney at every turn.
 The group included Sheila Copps, Brian Tobin, Don Boudria, and John Nunziata.

 Turner's leadership was frequently questioned, and in the lead up to the 1986 Liberal convention, a vote of confidence loomed large.
 The popular Jean Chrétien resigned his seat, creating a stir in caucus.
 Keith Davey publicly voiced his concerns with Turner's leadership, which coincided with backroom struggles involving Chrétien's supporters.
 The public conflict is said to have influenced many Liberals to support Turner, and he ended up getting a little over 75% of the delegate vote.

-The Liberals faced more internal conflict in the next few years, but polls frequently had them in front of the Progressive Conservatives (however, with Turner last in preferred prime minister categories).
+The Liberals faced more internal conflict in the next few years, but polls frequently had them in front of the Progressive Conservatives (but with Turner last in preferred prime minister categories).
 The upcoming Canada–US Free Trade Agreement (FTA) and Meech Lake Accord threatened to divide the party until Turner took the position of being pro-Meech Lake and against the FTA.
 Turner asked the Liberal Senators to hold off on passing the legislation to implement the agreement until an election was held.
 It was later revealed that Mulroney planned to have an election called, anyway.